 If you’re looking for a great boozy drink to entertain, try the Siciliano.
 It’s perfect for the cocktail hour; sip it slowly, make it in no time.
 It’s easy, quick, and bound to be a hit!
 And the trick?
 Vermouth, of course.
 And a few other things.

 Want to go back to basics?
 With only 4 ingredients, you can make this ahead, and chill it in the fridge.
 Your Starbucks friends will love it since it’s simple yet oh so delicious.
-If you love Kahlua, this one is a must!
+This is honestly one of the tastiest alcoholic coffee drinks with Kahlua.
+Give it a go!

 While this is on the hotter side of coffee cocktails, you can easily use it as an excuse to warm up during this horrible month of May with constant rain and wind.
 If you’re big on tequila, this may be the cocktail recipe for you!
 It packs liquor with real coffee.
 Don’t forget about a few spices that will crank this cocktail up!